Thursday, January 18, 2018

 Get Over It (2001)

-Foster isn’t terrible and there are few moments where his understated performance actually works; there’s one moment where his “understanding” mother suggest they go for yogurt and then adds, “Or maybe Berke wants to go home and polish the rocket.”
+Foster isn’t terrible and there are few moments where his understated performance actually works; there is one scene where his “understanding” mother suggest they go for yogurt and then adds, “Or maybe Berke wants to go home and polish the rocket.”

 Berke, with a look of disgust on his face, answers, “Yogurt’s good.”